-Get the meaning of mental health and understand why self-care matters
+Understand the meaning of mental health and learn why self-care matters

 What comes to mind when you hear the words mental health?

-If you think of mental health issues such as anxiety, depression, or bipolar disorder, you are not alone.
-"Mental Health" and "Mental Illness" are often used interchangeably so thinking along those lines is not uncommon.
+If you think of mental health issues such as anxiety, depression or bipolar disorder you're not alone.
+The terms "Mental Health" and "Mental Illness" are often used interchangeably so thinking along those lines is not uncommon.

 But you might be surprised to discover that the World Health Organisation’s (WHO) definition of Mental Health doesn't mention illness at all.